Reward Path Board: Keep Kids Motivated One Step at a Time

 How to Use It (SEED)

-Support growth by building the path together, stars equal small rewards, end of path equals big reward.
+Support growth by building the path together (stars = small wins, end = bigger reward).

-Establish healthy habits while celebrating progress as stars move forward.
+Establish clear expectations and steady progress as stars move forward.

-Develop consistency so kids trust the system and learn to talk about progress together.
+Develop consistency so kids trust the system and talk about progress along the way.

-The Progress Marker Clings, stars and numbers, go on the back of the board, and your child’s monster goes on the front.
-This way, the monster can move along the path without peeling off the clings underneath.
-It keeps the layout intact and lets your child track progress in a fun, hands on way.
+The Progress Marker Clings — stars and numbers — go on the back of the board, and your child's monster goes on the front.
+This way the monster can move along the path without peeling off the clings underneath.
+It keeps the layout intact and lets your child track progress in a hands-on way.

 Yes, it works for all ages.
-Adjust your reward type and frequency.
-It is great for habit building, routines, and academic or behavior goals.
+Adjust your reward type and frequency to match where your child is.
+It is great for habit building, routines, and academic or behavior goals at any stage.

 Ready to Build Motivation That Lasts?